What can older adults do to reduce their risk of illness?

 Avoid close contact with others

+The best way to dodge a coronavirus infection is to avoid being exposed to the virus.
 Older adults and people with underlying health conditions are encouraged to limit interactions with people outside their household as much as possible and to take preventive measures when interactions do take place.
-Wash your hands often with soap and water and use an alcohol-based hand sanitizer when soap and water are not an option.
+Wash your hands often with soap and water and use an alcohol-based hand sanitizer (at least 60 percent alcohol) when soap and water are not an option.
 Keep a distance of at least 6 feet from others when in public; cover your coughs and sneezes; and disinfect high-touch surfaces often.

 It’s a good idea to draft a plan in case you do become sick, experts say.
 Identify a designated sickroom in your home that can be used to separate sick household members from healthy ones.
 And identify aid organizations in your community that you can contact for help should you need it.